 In both cases, this detoxification program would include a diet and lifestyle that helps remove toxins from the body.
 For instance, you'll want to avoid eating heavy, indigestible foods such as ice cream and other ice-cold foods and drinks, heavy desserts, oily or fried foods, sour yogurt, red meat, and hard cheeses.
 Avoid leftovers, packaged, canned, frozen, or processed foods of any kind, as these are difficult to digest and include chemicals or preservatives that tax the liver and cause amavisha.

-Instead, eat a light, nourishing diet of cooked, lightly-spiced organic, fresh vegetables and fruits, whole grains, and dhal soups for protein.
+Instead, eat a light, nourishing diet of cooked, lightly-spiced organic, fresh vegetables and fruits, whole grains, dhal soups for protein, and fresh herbs like cilantro.

 Make sure the food is warm and deliciously cooked with spices.
 Go easy on the oils, but include a small amount of ghee or olive oil to sauté your spices in.
 Sip hot water throughout the day to help eliminate toxins.
 Get plenty of rest and enjoy mild exercise such as walking every day.

-Q: Are there other herbal products for eliminating toxins before the allergen season begins?
+Q: Are there other herbal Ayurvedic treatments for allergies for eliminating toxins before the allergen season begins?

 Elim-Tox contains a group of herbs that supports elimination of toxins by lubricating the digestive tract and moving toxins out of the body through the urine and stool.